 - K6.3.1P Faculties must have in place, and must disseminate, procedures for the consideration and approval of major changes to a research student's project direction, to the supervisory team, the student's mode of attendance (e.g. FT/PT) and degree registration (i.e. the suspension, extension or withdrawal of registration).
-This is in addition to the need for procedures for initial registration, ongoing monitoring, progression and assessment noted elsewhere in the Academic Regulations. - K6.3.2P Procedures should be clear, consistent, fairly applied and documented in accessible written form.
+This is in addition to the need for procedures for initial registration, ongoing monitoring, progression and assessment noted elsewhere in the Academic Regulations and Procedures. - K6.3.2P Procedures should be clear, consistent, fairly applied and documented in accessible written form.
 They must operate within the context of university policy on confidentiality and be mindful of the need for sensitive handling of personal information and circumstances.
 They should be well understood by both staff and students.
 Students in particular should be made aware of the avenues of help and support available to them. - K6.3.3P Significant changes should not be undertaken lightly or approved without appropriate evidence.
 Supervisors must actively consider when changes are appropriate and in the student's best interest.
-The student should be appropriately informed of and involved in the process. - K.6.3.4P An appropriate faculty committee is responsible for the consideration and approval of changes to a student's registration in accordance with K6.3.5 K6.3.11 below.
+The student should be appropriately informed of and involved in the process. - K.6.3.4P A faculty research degrees management committee is responsible for the consideration and approval of changes to a student's registration in accordance with K6.3.5R to K6.3.9P.
 It must ensure that any conditions of approval such as rescheduled dates for resuming studies, or completing the research project, are clearly defined and communicated to all concerned.
-The faculty should ensure that such changes are recorded appropriately. - K6.3.5R Suspension of Registration where the candidate is prevented, by ill-health or good cause accepted by the appropriate faculty committee, from making progress with the research, the registration may be suspended normally for not more than one year at a time
+The faculty should ensure that such changes are recorded appropriately.

+K6.3.5 Suspension of Registration